kpedrok/code-canvas-web-terminal/README.md

 - Verify the WebSocket connection in your browser's dev tools
 - Ensure your browser can access the backend on port 8000

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## 📄 License

 This project is open-source and intended for educational purposes only.
 The maintainers take no responsibility for any security issues arising from its use in production environments.

+Last updated: April 15, 2025